Trinchesia speciosa: Distribution

 This species was described from two specimens, one found in a rock pool one mile south of Kalk Bay harbour and the other amongst barnacles at Dalebrook, both in False Bay, South Africa.
 The candy nudibranch is endemic to South Africa.
 It is found from the Atlantic coast of the Cape Peninsula to Port Elizabeth, intertidally to at least 30 m.

 Description

 The candy nudibranch is a vividly coloured nudibranch, having a yellow-orange body and turquoise or purple cerata with yellow tips.
 It grows to 20 mm in length.
 The rhinophores are smooth and usually also yellow-orange, although they make take on the colours of the cerata.
 Three distinct colour forms exist, two with blue cerata and yellow to orange rhinophores and another form with lilac cerata and lilac coloured rhinophores and oral tentacles.
-The colour form or similar species with iridescent blue cerata was identified as Cuthona ornata by Gosliner and as Cuthona speciosa by Rudman, 2002.
+The colour form or similar species with iridescent blue cerata was identified as Cuthona ornata (now Trinchesia ornata) by Gosliner and as Cuthona speciosa (now Tenellia speciosa) by Rudman, 2002.